Our 10 best villas in Estepona

 Villas for rent in Estepona

 Estepona is a popular tourist town nestled at the foot of the Costa del Sol’s Sierra Bermeja mountains on Spain’s western coast.
 As one of the first resorts in the Costa del Sol, it blends modern city living with traditional seaside charm.
 Discover a stylish marina, flower-adorned old town and quaint shops and bodegas.
 The cobbled streets are dotted with lively bars and authentic restaurants, and the golden coast is home to many Blue Flag beaches.
+Situated between the Mediterranean Sea and the mountains, it is the perfect base to explore the surrounding region, with a varied landscape, freshwater streams and rivers.
+Despite its tourist boom, Estepona is one of the few coastal towns that still retains its authentic pueblo charm.
+As a working city, there are many facilities, holiday properties, shops and restaurants here, with plenty to see and do.

 Stay in one of our villas in this typical Andalusian town and fall in love with its historic old quarter centring around Plaza de la Flores (or Flower Square).
 The streets here are blooming with colours and floral scents, making it one of the most picturesque old towns in the Costa del Sol.
 Take an afternoon stroll along Paseo Marítimo, the bustling palm-lined promenade, or enjoy a traditional Spanish meal at one of the atmospheric waterfront restaurants.
 The Mediterranean beaches here are perfect for swimming, diving, kite-boarding and sea-kayaking.
 For a change of scenery, the Sierra Bermeja mountains offer breath-taking views of the surrounding landscape – you may even spot the Rock of Gibraltar on a clear day.
 For animal lovers, you might get a glimpse of a Barbary ape or two relaxing on the mountainside!